Outlook Mail (Office 365) Connector for SSIS

 API Source - Outlook Mail (Office 365)

-Outlook Mail Connector can be used to integrate Office 365 Outlook Mail API in your App / BI Tools.
+Outlook Mail Connector (Office 365) can be used to integrate Office 365 Outlook Mail API in your App / BI Tools.
 You can download attachment, read / search Emails, Users, MailFolders, Send email and more.

 API Source - Select Endpoint